nmaswood/Things-I-Want-To-Learn/README.md

 ### Why is it on Github?

-Well, if its on Github I'll see everyday I program and if its public I'll have more social pressure to commit to them.
+Well, if its on Github I'll see them everyday I program and if its public I'll have more social pressure to commit to them.

 ## Technical